 Psychotherapy works to help those who feel anxious or depressed, or who are experiencing relationship issues, difficulties finding direction or a deep underlying sense of lacking meaning in life.
-I am an experienced psychotherapist and art psychotherapist.
+I am an experienced art psychotherapist.
 I offer a safe, non-judgemental and confidential space.

-I offer psychotherapy and art psychotherapy.
+I offer art psychotherapy.

 Please contact me on 07928541358 or via email (email@example.com) to book an initial consultation.

 Master's degree in Art Psychotherapy, from Goldsmiths, University of London.
 I am an accredited member of HCPC (Health and Care Professions Council, registration number: AS15016) and BAAT (British Association of Art Therapists).
 I also hold a Bachelor's degree (BSc) in Psychology.

 I have over 6 years experience as a clinician in adult mental health.
 I have worked in NHS, Inpatient Adult Mental Health Hospitals, Therapeutic Community and Community Settings.